gusbacos/SUEWS-Database-manager/urban_type_db_editor/help/source/index.rst

-.. urban_type_db_editor documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
+..
+Urban_type_creator documentation master file, created by sphinx-quickstart on Sun Feb 12 17:11:03 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to urban_type_db_editor's documentation!
+Welcome to Urban_type_creator's documentation!
 ============================================

 Contents: